vkhazin/elasticsearch-2d-courseware/content/chapter-02/Mapping.md

 * Defines how document and its fields are stored and indexed
 * Mapping can be derived dynamically by ElasticSearch
-* Handful core data types are [supported](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-types.html)
+* A handful of core data types are [supported](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-types.html)
 * Mapping can be added to an existing index for _**new fields**_
 * Existing field mapping not always possible to modify
-* ElasticSearch will derive mapping for new type and for new fields:
+* ElasticSearch will derive mapping for a new type and for new fields:
   ```
   curl -XPOST localhost:9200/orders/_doc/1 \
     -H 'Content-Type: application/json' \